mdjmplugin/mobile-dj-manager/readme.txt

 **Tuesday, 8th May 2018**

+**NOTE**: The `playlist-client.php`, `playlist-guest.php`, `profile-client.php` `mdjm.css` and `mdjm.min.css` files have been updated.
+If you have customised templates and copied to your theme, you will need to compare the changes

-**New**: Refreshed the events admin screen with more responsive and easy to manage layout **New**: Discounts can now be applied to events **New**: Display break down of event costs on events page **New**: Added option to require deposit to be paid before an event is marked as confirmed **New**: Added client playlist notification task to notify clients of guest submissions **New**: Added employee playlist notification task to notify if entries exist **New**: Added fields to enter client address when creating client from events page
+**New**: Refreshed the events admin screen with more responsive and easy to manage layout **New**: Discounts can now be applied to events **New**: Display break down of event costs on events page **New**: Added option to require deposit to be paid before an event is marked as confirmed **New**: Client profile page is now templated and AJAX based **New**: Guest playlist form is now AJAX based and displays all entries added by the guest during the current session **New**: Added client playlist notification task to notify clients of guest submissions **New**: Added employee playlist notification task to notify if entries exist **New**: Added fields to enter client address when creating client from events page